I remember how excited I felt…

 Price Range: $99 to $299

 Key Principles: Sits in the middle of the front and back end as a stepping stone product.
-Easier to create than a flagship course and thus can be delivered quickly, and priced high enough to deliver good cash flow.
+Easier to create than a flagship course because not so large and thus can be delivered quickly, and priced high enough to deliver good cash flow.
 Some people focus only on a range of mid-range products as their entire business.

 For many experts who have just started their online business, the first product they create is a mid-range course, usually delivered first via live webinars, then sold ongoing as recordings.
 It’s the quickest product you can create that is priced high enough to deliver solid financial return.